globulus/nusantara-data/README.md

 On top of this, players contain `extras`, so they have all the additional [script extras](#script-extras) methods.

-### Script Resources
+### Script Cost
-In scripts, resources and costs are represented as `Object`s with the following optional fields:
+In scripts, costs are represented as `Object`s with the following optional fields:
 * `g` - `Int` representing amount of Gold.
 * `u` - `Int` representing amount of Unique Resource.
 * `ap` - `Int` representing amount of Action Points.